0ldi/ChatFix/README.md

 ![](http://imagehost.spark-media.ru/i4/05A99506-3579-E367-CF7C-60F0A991B62C.png)

 # Changelog
+* Changed the channel order, now it follows the order of the channels like in Queue: General, Trade, LocalDefense, World
 * Added autoleave + autojoin to this channels only on Frame3 (after enter on character)
 * Added `World`, `Trade`, `General`, `LocalDefense` channels